Adela Zamudio

-Paz Juana Plácida Adela Rafaela Zamudio Rivero, or more popularly known as Adela Zamudio (1854–1928) was a Bolivian poet, feminist, and educator.
+Paz Juana Plácida Adela Rafaela Zamudio Rivero, or more popularly known as Adela Zamudio (October 11, 1854 – June 2 1928) was a Bolivian poet, feminist, and educator.
 She is considered the most famous Bolivian poet, and is credited as founding the country's feminist movement.
 In her writing, she also used the pen-name Soledad.
+Adela Zamudio's birthday, October 11th, is a national holiday in Bolivia to honor all working women.